Bachelor’s Degree in Psychology

 What are some bachelor’s in psychology jobs?

-A bachelor’s degree in psychology provides a solid foundation for a broad variety of jobs.
-Graduates of baccalaureate psychology programs should be well-rounded individuals with a strong scientific background and a solid understanding of the world around them.
-Many BA or BS in psychology grads end up working in fields other than psychology.
-You can read more about psychology jobs that require a bachelor’s degree on our Careers page.
+A bachelor’s degree in psychology provides a solid foundation for a variety of jobs including career advisors, health educators, or psychiatric technicians.
+Many BA or BS in psychology grads work in fields other than psychology.
+You can read more about psychology jobs that require a bachelor’s degree on our careers page.

 What can I do with a psychology degree?